-Titrating trivia from a galaxy far, far away
+These trivia tidbits from a galaxy far, far away will surprise even diehards.

-R2-D2 once spoke English, and was kind of a jerk.
+1. R2-D2 once spoke English and was kind of a jerk.

-The R2-D2 we all know and love from the Star Wars movies speaks only in beeps and whistles, a robot language that most of his friends can understand.
+The R2-D2 we all know and love speaks only in beeps and whistles, a robot language that most of his friends can understand.
 But in the original draft of Star Wars, written in 1974, R2-D2 spoke in complete sentences.

 The original trilogy ends on a happy note.
 The Dark Side is defeated and all of our favorite characters survive.
 But, according to J.W.
 Rinzler's behind-the-scenes tell-all The Making of Star Wars: The Return of the Jedi, the seminal tome about how Episode VI was made, that wasn't the original idea.

 Kasdan loved the idea, telling his boss, "That's what I think should happen."
-But Lucas ultimately decided to go a different way, feeling like Luke going evil was a bit too dark since his franchise "is for kids."
+But Lucas ultimately decided to go a different way, feeling like Luke going evil was a bit too dark since the Star Wars franchise "is for kids."

 Luckily, a crew member who'd previously worked on 2001: A Space Odyssey pointed out that the apes used in that movie's opening were a huge headache, which was enough to convince Empire's filmmakers to fire their Yoda monkey.